How to Repair Your Forklift Battery

 Reduced Water Levels

 One of the most typical reasons for battery failure is low water levels and can even lead to permanent damage.
-If the battery dries out, the top of the ‘plates’ will start to erode and even burn, which will leave irreparable damage that will isolate the part that’s underwater.
+If the battery dries out, the top of the ‘plates’ will start to erode and even burn, which will leave irreparable damage that will isolate the underwater part.
 If following this the water levels are then restored, the damage will have already been done causing lasting problems in the form of accelerated water loss and more frequent overheating.